KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

   </tr>
   <tr>
     <td>Manifest Files</td>
-    <td>Data files in JSON format used by the desktop loader.
+    <td>Data files in JSON format used by the Khronos loader.
         These files contain specific information for either a
         <a href="LoaderLayerInterface.md#layer-manifest-file-format">Layer</a>
         or a